-Once you've seen a thing one way, you have a hard time imagining it any other way.
-To illustrate this, GE' Brzoza takes one group of men and show them arty drawings of flower vases.
-He shows a second group drawings of faces.
+Once you’ve seen a thing one way, you have a hard time imagining it any other way.
+To illustrate this, GE’s Brzoza takes one group of men and shows them arty drawings of flower vases.
+He shows second group drawings of faces.
 Later, he brings the two groups together and shows them a single vague picture.
-One group says it's a vase; the other say it's a face.
+One group says it’s a vase; the other says it’s a face.
 Again the cure is the conscious search for something different.

-Your mind fence off whole areas of ideas by assuming requirements that don't really exist.
+Your mind fences off whole areas of ideas by assuming requirements that don’t really exist.

 This block almost upset a good-will gesture a few years back.
 Connecticut children had been presented a baby elephant by children in India.
 Problem: How to raise $1,000 to bring over the elephant.

 Adults and kids stewed over the problem until someone broke through the mental block and pointed out that the true requirement was not money but transportation.
 Sure enough, an airline agreed to deliver the elephant for nothing.